mahmoodserajii/NYC-Yellow-Taxi/Readme.md

 - Congestion Surcharge: Set to 0 (not applicable in Q1 2018)
 - Airport Fee, Improvement Surcharge, MTA Tax: Corrected and standardized
 - Trip Distance: Replaced negatives, zeros, and outliers with imputed values
-- Payment Type: Fixed invalid codes, restricted to [1, 2, 3]
+- Payment Type: Fixed invalid paymeny types based on total amount
 - Tip Amount: Set to 0 for all cash payments
 - Amount Columns: Corrected signs, replaced anomalies with grouped means
 - JFK Flat Rate: Standardized to ±52 for flat-rate trips